fbpx

 To ensure we maintain our responsibilities, we will:

-• Provide all Cahoots people with the necessary support to enable them to fulfil their roles.
+- Provide all Cahoots Staff and Volunteers with the necessary support to enable them to fulfil their roles.
 This will include regular and appropriate development and supervision.

-• Provide regular opportunities to clarify and confirm the policy and procedures in relation to children and adults at risk’s protections and welfare.
+- Provide regular opportunities to clarify and confirm the policy and procedures in relation to the protection and welfare of children and adults at risk.
 This will include annual training with regards to understanding the principles and intent of the Safeguarding Children and Adults at Risk Policy.

-• Listen to all concerns voiced by Cahoots people regarding keeping children and adults at risk safe from harm.
+- Listen to all concerns voiced by Cahoots Staff and Volunteers regarding keeping children and adults at risk safe from harm.

-• Provide opportunities for Cahoots people to receive formal debriefing and counselling arising from incidents of child or adults at risk abuse.
+- Provide opportunities for Cahoots Staff and Volunteers to receive formal debriefing and counselling arising from incidents of child or adults at risk abuse.

-• Use best practice standard in the recruitment, screening and employment of Cahoots people so as they will not harm, abuse or exploit children and adults at risk who are involved in our programs and services.
+- Use best practice standard in the recruitment, screening and employment of Cahoots Staff and Volunteers so as they will not harm, abuse or exploit children and adults at risk who are involved in our programs and services.

 Definitions of Abuse